 St Andrews Bay

 Cooper Bay is found at the southeast extremity of South Georgia.
 There is a wealth of wildlife at this site, in a spectacular setting.
-Chinstrap, Gentoo and maybe one or two Macaroni Penguins dot the tussac slopes and there are plenty of fur seals on the beaches.
-Fascinating volcanic rocks tower over small fjords, giving a stunning invitation for a thrilling zodiac cruise to watch wildlife from the waterfront.
+Fascinating volcanic rocks tower over small fjords, giving a stunning invitation for a thrilling zodiac cruise to observe wildlife from the waterfront.
 Watch out for Chinstrap and Macaroni Penguins.

 Drygalski Fjord is also located in the far south east of the island.
 The glaciers found in this dramatic fjord have retreated significantly in recent decades, but they still remain one of the most striking features of this coastline, particularly the Risting and Jenkins Glaciers.
 With a little luck, we might see the glaciers calve and witness the birth of a new iceberg from on board the ship.